Books every founder should read in 2023

 Kimberley Tait

-Kimberley is a published author with 20+ years of experience focusing on communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
+Kimberley is a published author with 20+ years of experience leading communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
 A Canadian, Swiss, and American with a lifelong passion for language, she earned an MBA from Columbia Business School and a BA from Dartmouth College.

-Kimberley is a published author with 20+ years of experience focusing on communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
-An alumna of Columbia Business School and Dartmouth College, she has a great passion for language, all things alpine, and her Welsh terrier.
+Kimberley is the global head of Antler's brand and content.
+She is a published author with 20+ years of experience leading communications, brand marketing, and content strategy at financial firms including Goldman Sachs.
+An alumna of Columbia Business School and Dartmouth College, she has a great passion for language, trail running, all things alpine, and her Welsh terrier Henry.

 From creating new neurons in our brains and preventing age-related cognitive decline to improving memory and even reducing our risk of mortality, reading delivers powerful health benefits.